thedevdojo/wave/wave/docs/concepts/themes.md

 </div>
 ```

 This will allow us to create some dynamic theme fields.
-This is powered by Voyager Themes.
+This is powered by the [DevDojo Themes Package](https://github.com/thedevdojo/themes).
 You can easily create input fields for your theme options.

-For more information about the different type of fields be sure to visit the Voyager Themes Hook located at [https://github.com/thedevdojo/themes](https://github.com/thedevdojo/themes)
+For more information about the different type of fields be sure to visit the themes package located at [https://github.com/thedevdojo/themes](https://github.com/thedevdojo/themes)

 <a name="theme-assets"></a>
 ## Theme Assets

-The current themes inside of wave all use Webpack to mix their assets.
-In order to run the assets for each theme you will need to CD into the theme folder and run:
+The current themes use Webpack to mix their assets.
+In order to run the assets for each theme you will need to go into the theme folder and run:

 ```javascript
 npm run watch